carlosreche/format/README.md

 # format

-A simple and nifty Javascript object to format numbers, dates and text strings.
+A simple, nifty and full-featured Javascript formatter of numbers, dates and text strings.

 ## Quick View